 Choose an appropriate level of experience for your audience at the conference.
-Choices include: Novice, Intermediate, and Advanced.
+Choices include: Beginner, Intermediate, and Advanced.

 - Beginner ‒ Beginner sessions are geared toward supporting the development of participants who are being introduced to the topic or focus of the session.
 Participants can be expected to have limited or no experience in the topic or focus area.

 - Intermediate ‒ Intermediate sessions are geared toward supporting the development of participants who are expected to have a working knowledge of and experience with the topic or focus of the session.